 The file encoding can be specified if the contents of the file are in an encoding such as ASCII or UTF-8.
 If you are reading from a file with extended characters, you need to specify the file encoding.

 Do not make decisions about the contents of the file based on the name of the file.
 For example, the file Form1.vb may not be a Visual Basic source file.
 Verify all inputs before using the data in your application.

-The following table lists examples of tasks involving the My.Computer.FileSystem.ReadAllText method.
+The following table lists an example of a task involving the My.Computer.FileSystem.ReadAllText method.

 Read from a text file

 This example reads the contents of Test.txt into a string and then displays it in a message box.